PoisotLab/MS_befwm_softwarenote/ms.md

 `?model_parameters`), and are saved alongside the simulation output for future analyses.
 The default values and meanings of the different parameters are explained in the documentation of the `model_parameters` function.
-The user can specify which species are vertebrates by supplying a `vertebrate` array of boolean values, and the body-mass of each species by supplying a `bodymass` array of floating-point values.
+The user can specify which species are ectotherm vertebrates by supplying an array of boolean values, and the body-mass of each species by supplying an array of floating-point values.

 ## Saving simulations and output format